Katherine Chon, Director of the Office on Trafficking in Persons

 Prior to her government service in 2012, Katherine was the co-founder and President of Polaris, establishing the global organization’s innovative programs to assist survivors of human trafficking, expand anti-trafficking policies, and fundamentally change the way local communities respond to modern slavery.

-Katherine received her Master in Public Administration from Harvard Kennedy School, Bachelor of Science in Psychology from Brown University, and a certificate in Executive Nonprofit Leadership from Stanford Graduate School of Business.
+Katherine received a Master of Public Administration from Harvard Kennedy School, a Bachelor of Science in Psychology from Brown University, and a certificate in Executive Nonprofit Leadership from the Stanford Graduate School of Business.

 Carolyn Hightower, Deputy Director of the Office on Trafficking in Persons

-Carolyn received a Masters of Public Administration with a concentration in Judicial Administration from the University of Southern California.
+Carolyn received a Master of Public Administration with a concentration in Judicial Administration from the University of Southern California.